tradecloud/tradecloud-docs-api-v2/order/buyer/receive/simple-order-event.md

 ### Status line

-`lines.statusLine` represents the current order line values related to the current `Issued`, `Confirmed` or `InProgress` status.
-The `InclRequests` fields include the `InProgress` status and open buyer or supplier request values.
+`lines.statusLine` represents the current order line values related to the current `Issued`, `Confirmed` or `InProgress` process status.
+The `InclRequests` fields also include the `InProgress` status and related open buyer or supplier request values.

 #### Simple delivery schedule